MobSF/Mobile-Security-Framework-MobSF/README.md

 ##v0.8 Changelog

-*View AndroidManifest.xml & Info.plist
+* View AndroidManifest.xml & Info.plist

-*Supports iOS Binary (IPA)
+* Supports iOS Binary (IPA)

-*Bug Fix for Linux (Ubuntu), missing MIME Type Detection
+* Bug Fix for Linux (Ubuntu), missing MIME Type Detection

-*Check for Hardcoded Certificates
+* Check for Hardcoded Certificates

-*Added Code to prevent from Directory Traversal
+* Added Code to prevent from Directory Traversal

 ##Credits

-Anto Joseph (@antojosep007) - For the help with SuperSU
+* Anto Joseph (@antojosep007) - For the help with SuperSU.

- Tim Brown (@timb_machine) - For the iOS Binary Analysis Ruleset
+* Tim Brown (@timb_machine) - For the iOS Binary Analysis Ruleset.
+* Abhinav Sejpal (@Abhinav_Sejpal) - For the poking me with bugs and feature requests.